splunk/public-o11y-docs/gdi/get-data-in/application/dotnet/instrumentation/instrument-dotnet-application.rst

 Enable AlwaysOn Profiling
 --------------------------------------

-.. caution:: CPU profiling for .NET is an experimental feature subject to future changes.
+.. caution:: Memory profiling for .NET is an experimental feature subject to future changes.
 See :ref:`profiling-intro`.

 To enable AlwaysOn Profiling, set the ``SIGNALFX_PROFILER_ENABLED`` environment variable to ``true``.

+To enable memory profiling, set the ``SIGNALFX_PROFILER_MEMORY_ENABLED`` environment variable to ``true`` after enabling AlwaysOn Profiling.

+See :ref:`get-data-in-profiling` for more information.
+For more settings, see :ref:`profiling-configuration-dotnet`.

 .. _instrument-windows-service: